A boy catching snowflakes in his mouth.

 Play in the Snow

 Yes, it will be cold.
-Yes, it will create more laundry, but there is great fun to be have!
+Yes, it will create more laundry, but there is great fun to be had!
 Sled.
 Make a snowman, snow angels, or a fort.

 Snow on the clotheslines.